-The Company continues to explore cost control opportunities in all facets of its business.
-The Company believes it has the necessary inventories, product offerings and marketing strategies in place to take advantage of opportunities for expansion of market share in certain markets, such as commercial office and hospitality.
-The Company anticipates continuing its strategy of providing furniture from a wide selection of domestically manufactured and imported product lines.
+The Company continues to focus on the processes that it can control regardless of the level of consumer confidence and national and international macroeconomic circumstances that we face.
+We will continue to review our allocation of capital resources in relation to business conditions and to explore cost control opportunities in all facets of our business.
+The Company believes it has the necessary inventories, product offerings and marketing strategies in place to take advantage of opportunities for expansion of market share, especially for our residential products.
+We believe that consumers will continue to value a broad selection of designs, as well as a wide range of fabrics and leathers.
+Based on this, the Company anticipates continuing its strategy of providing furniture from a wide selection of domestically manufactured and imported products.